-The ICT4D Conference Organizing Committee welcomes your abstract submission on the following key sectors.
-Please view the tabs below for suggestions of areas of interest for 2019.
+Please view the tabs below for more details and suggestions of other areas of interest for 2019.

 We are seeking submissions on ict4ag innovation particularly those demonstrating evidence of impact and value to the farmer, and lessons from scalability successes and challenges.